DeepakBolleddu/VoiceAgent/README.md

 **Access status and sequencing.**
 - **In hand now:** DementiaBank (7 languages: English, German, Greek, Korean, Mandarin, Spanish, Taiwanese) and FluencyBank.
-- **Arriving in ~1–2 weeks:** AphasiaBank and TBIBank (access requested; readily granted to researchers).

 This timeline maps cleanly onto the two loci.
 DementiaBank's dominant task (picture description) is *prompt-then-monologue*, so it is rich in **production difficulty** but likely **sparse in genuine interactional repair** — the density of real clarification-and-fix sequences must be measured, not assumed.
 AphasiaBank and TBIBank contain much richer free-dialogue/conversation protocols, which is where the **interactional-repair** signal will actually live.
 Therefore: build and validate the production side now with data in hand; the repair side gets its real fuel when Aphasia/TBI arrive.

-**FluencyBank caveat (a research issue, not preprocessing).** FluencyBank centres on *stuttering*, whose disfluencies (repetitions, prolongations, blocks) arise from a different mechanism than the word-finding disfluencies of dementia (pauses, fillers, empty speech).
-It is useful for building the acoustic disfluency-*detector*, but must not be naively pooled into one "difficulty" bucket.
-That different populations produce disfluency for different reasons *is* RQ2's hard core.

-**Not required:** PhonBank (child phonology, ~1 TB), CHILDES, ASDBank, ClassBank, HomeBank, MotorSpeechBank, BilingBank/SLABank (L2 disfluency is a confound), and others.
-CABank (open-access conversational speech) is available for interaction-context testing.

-**Splits (decide before training).** Strictly speaker-independent; language-stratified and population-stratified; with held-out-language and held-out-population zero-shot tests.
-Split design precedes any modelling.
-A fully human-annotated gold set in ~2–3 languages; weak/transfer labels for the remainder, clearly marked.

 ## 7. Methodology